dougmacclure/My-Portfolio/README.md

 9) Program 3  - Uses a seive algorithm to display all primes up to the integer N, which is given by the user.
 10) Program 2 - Sorts random integers based on linear and binary searches and compares percent of successful searches.

+# Code For Fractal Diagrams

+This code was written in Python 2.7 with weave.inline (for including C++ code to speed up computations) for research purposes.

+# MATLAB Code

+Various MATLAB projects are included, including an LU-decomposition algorithm, Newton's Method and Extended Secant Method for finding the zeros of a function, and various other projects.

+#Intermediate C++ Programs